 - If not, will another acquisition make it better?

 Without the proper foundation, no system would be able to properly adapt to your needs without managing the core (a.k.a., “supplier master”, “supplier information”, etc.), – and another round of acquisitions will not plug this hole.
-Time is certainly not on the side of waiting to find out either.
+This is an issue that comes up time and again during large P2P (etc) implementations that haven’t considered the quality of the data as it stands and going forward.

-In lieu of being the hedgehog, providers are attempting to be everything to everyone (a fox).
+Instead of being the hedgehog and being focused, providers are attempting to be everything to everyone.
 Just because some supplier master data is collected within an RFx, it does not necessarily reach Supplier Information Management.
 Similarly, just because spend detail is available within the Supplier Information Management tool, it is not necessarily Spend Analysis (assuming a classification “data pump” is part of Spend Analysis, of course).

 And… why is it that many providers are trying to throw more systems at the problem instead of plugging the hole (how supplier information is managed, at its core)?